Categories of Ageing Biomarkers

 Summary

 Ageing biomarkers fall into molecular, physiological, and functional categories, with composite models integrating multiple layers of information to estimate biological age.
+The usefulness of any biomarker depends not only on what it measures, but also on which biological level it reflects and how the result is being interpreted.
 [10] [11]

 References